Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Introduction

-The content of this article is as follows.
-Section~\ref{sec:ex} introduces two exemplary problems that we will later solve with the help of different randomization approaches: testing the presence of correlation based on Pearson's sample correlation coefficient for paired data and testing the presence of a Mann-Whitney effect for right-censored paired data.
-All essential empirical processes and the specific notion of randomization is introduced in Section~\ref{sec:eprt}.
-The main results, including a Donsker theorem and a functional delta-method for the randomization empirical process, are given in Section~\ref{sec:main}.
-In Section~\ref{sec:excontd} both previously mentioned examples are reconsidered and particular conditional central limit theorems are derived.
-The practical performance of the randomization procedures in these examples is analyzed with the help of extensive Monte-Carlo simulations in Section~\ref{sec:simus} and an application of the developed Mann-Whitney methodology to a real data-set is exercized in Section~\ref{sec:data}.
+The article is organized as follows.
+Section~\ref{sec:ex} introduces three exemplary testing problems we will later solve with the help of different randomization approaches: the Pearson sample correlation coefficient for paired data, a Mann-Whitney effect for right-censored paired data, and the relation of cumulative incidence functions in competing risks situations.
+Empirical processes and the notion of randomization are introduced in Section~\ref{sec:eprt}.
+The main results, i.e.\ a conditional weak convergence theorem and a functional delta-method for the randomization empirical process, are given in Section~\ref{sec:main}.
+Also, connections to the classical bootstrap and permutation tests in two-sample problems are made.
+Section~\ref{sec:excontd} revisits the previously mentioned examples and particular randomization-based tests are derived.
+The practical performance of the randomization procedures is analyzed with the help of a simulation study in Section~\ref{sec:simus} and the randomization test for the Mann-Whitney effect is applied to a real data-set in Section~\ref{sec:data}.
 We conclude with a discussion in Section~\ref{sec:disc}.
-The appendix contains most of the proofs and the derivation of the influence function related to the Mann-Whitney effect.
+All proofs are given in the appendix.